 The PEA functions as a financial balancing mechanism to assure that electricity supply charges match supply costs over time.
-The balance is reviewed monthly and the charge rate is adjusted accordingly.
+The balance is reviewed monthly, and the charge rate is adjusted accordingly.
 The PEA can be a debit or credit to address the difference between the revenue collected from customers and the cost of electricity supplied to these same customers in a given period.
 The supply costs are tracked, and the PEA adjusted, for each customer group.
 The PEA is applicable to the purchased electricity costs of Ameren Illinois, ComEd, and MidAmerican.

-157 220 ILCS 5/16-111.5(b)(4).
+191 220 ILCS 5/16-111.5(b)(4).

-158 As the state's renewable portfolio standard has transitioned as to being funded through a charge assessed to all utility retail customers, and as the IPA Act expressly prioritizes "renewable energy credits under existing contractual obligations" in prioritizing limited funding, future curtailment of these agreements is no longer a meaningful risk.
+192 As the state's renewable portfolio standard has transitioned as to being funded through a charge assessed to all utility retail customers, and as the IPA Act expressly prioritizes "renewable energy credits under existing contractual obligations" in prioritizing limited funding, future curtailment of these agreements is no longer a meaningful risk.
 (See 20 ILCS 3855/1-75(c)(1)(E), (F)).

-^{159 125} FERC ¶ 61,064, Oct.
+193 125 FERC ¶ 61,064, Oct.
 16, 2008.

 The PEA provides some guidance as to the amount by which the complete set of risk factors caused the cost of energy supply to differ from utility estimates.
-Figure 6-1 shows how the PEAs for Ameren Illinois and ComEd have changed over the last nine years.
+Figure 6-1 shows how the PEAs for Ameren Illinois and ComEd have changed over the last ten years.
 The figure also shows the applicable MidAmerican PEAs starting with October 2016.
 While Ameren Illinois' PEAs have been generally "negative" (i.e., operating as a credit to customers) over this period, ComEd's have been "negative" as well as "positive" (i.e., operating as charge to customers).
 ComEd has voluntarily limited its PEA to move between +0.5 cents/kWh and -0.5 cents/kWh, and the figure shows that ComEd's PEA has oscillated between those limits.
-Although based on a relatively short period, the MidAmerican PEA has shown significantly more volatility, ranging from a negative 2.415 cents/kWh in November 2017 to a positive 1.277 cents/kWh in June 2017 and a positive 1.127 cents/kWh in February 2018.
+Although based on a relatively short period, the MidAmerican PEA has shown significantly more volatility, ranging from a negative 2.415 cents/kWh in November 2017 to a positive 1.277 cents/kWh in June 2017and a positive 1.127 cents/kWh in February 2018.
 MidAmerican's PEA has been consistently positive since June 2018.
-Prior to April of 2018, MidAmerican had been including in the PEA factor the entire adjustment amount in a single month, creating significant volatility in the PEA factor.
-In April of 2018, MidAmerican began amortizing the monthly adjustment amount over multiple months, when needed.
-MidAmerican is using a "soft cap" of +\$100,000 to determine if the monthly adjustment amount should be amortized.
-During the time that the amortization has been used in the calculation, MidAmerican has seen a reduction in volatility with the PEA mostly positive, ranging from a negative 0.076 cents/kWh in April 2018 to a positive 0.836 cents/kWh in September 2019.
-MidAmerican and the IPA will continue to monitor this situation over the next year to assess whether further adjustments to the forecast process are warranted.

 In April 2014, the Commission approved an adjustment to ComEd's PEA that allows the accumulated balance of deferrals associated with the computation of the PEA each June to be rolled into the base default service rate for the next year and the associated balance to be reset to zero.
-The ComEd PEA increased from a credit to a charge for April and May of 2015.
-This was due to how the ICC instructed ComEd to recover customer care costs from eligible retail customers, and not due to costs related to energy procurement.
+The ComEd PEA increased from a credit to a charge for April and May of 2015 (due to how the ICC instructed ComEd to recover customer care costs from eligible retail customers, and not due to costs related to energy procurement).
 Absent that cost recovery, the PEA would have operated as a credit to customers in those two months.
-The ComEd PEA also reflected charges in August 2015, June through September 2016, June through September 2017, in February 2018, in August 2019, in October 2019, February 2020, and in May 2020.
-The ComEd PEA reflected credits for most of the other months from October 2016 through July 2019, as well as September 2019, November 2019 through January 2020, March 2020, and April 2020.
+The ComEd PEA also reflected charges in August 2015, June through September 2016, June through September 2017, in February 2018, in August 2019, in October 2019, February 2020, in May through September 2020, in March 2021, and in May through July 2021.
+The ComEd PEA reflected credits for most of the other months from October 2016 through July 2019, as well as September 2019, November 2019 through January 2020, March 2020, April 2020, October 2020 through February 2021, and April 2021.